codeatcpp/zxtools/README.rst

 2. Strip the file header and save the result to a new file.
 3. Convert resulting Zeus Z80 assembler file to the plain text format.

+TODO: I have future plans to implement some more tools I need to restore my old ZX Spectrum projects.

 But you can use them in the way you need.
 And it's very easy to use: download the package, run ``setup.py`` (or install via ``pip install zxtools``), invoke in the following way::

    $ python3 -m zxtools.hobeta strip input.hobetta result.zeus
    $ python3 -m zxtools.zeus2txt result.zeus listing.txt

-NOTE: You need Python 3 to use this package.
+NOTE: Python 3 is required to use this package, and Python 2 is not supported but you are welcome to fix it.